Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

 ```
 【Description 】
      Set a time period for the device.
-When the device is in the set time period, the device will turn on the light, and when the time is up, the control light will turn off
+When the device is in the set time period, the device will turn on the light, and when the time is up, the control light will be turned off

 【Function】
      /**